top of page

 My ceramic life began in San Francisco in the 1970s, working in small private studios where I learned hand-building, eventually setting up my own studio, and receiving a grant from the California Arts Council.

 Returning to NYC in the early 1980s led me in other directions.
 I created Maria Manhattan’s The Box Lunch - a large multi media exhibition with feminist overtones.
 And in 1982, I unwittingly became a computer graphics pioneer.
-“Nancy Reagan Takes the Subway” produced under a National Endowment for the Arts grant at NYU, received recognition as the first interactive comic strip leading to a twenty-five year career in computers, contributing to early Internet experiments.
+“Nancy Reagan Takes the Subway” produced under a National Endowment for the Arts grant at NYU, received recognition as the first interactive comic strip leading to a twenty-five year career in computer graphics and contributing to early Internet experiments.

 Moving to Hudson, NY in 2009 made it possible to return to ceramics.
 Having previously worked in trompe l'oeil, I changed course and began riffing on the vase form, with hand-built, slab constructed porcelain.